 The EIOPA Board of Supervisors recently published an opinion on the supervisory assessment of internal models including a DVA.
-The opinion is intended to reinforce greater supervisory convergence in this area and covers modelling, risk management and public 17 August 2018 The dor matching been undered for the supervisory and part the been undered for the supervisory and part of the supervisory convergence in this area and covers modelling, risk management and public 17 August 2018 The dor matching been undered for the supervisor part of the supervisory convergence in this area and covers modelling, risk management and public 17 August 2018 The dor matching been undered for the supervisor part of the supervisory committees inquiry into solvency-2 modelling methodologies should be addressed to ensure that the firm's internal model produces an SCR that ensures a level of policyholder protection that is at least as high as if the EIOPA methodology were to be replicated.
+The opinion is intended to reinforce greater supervisory convergence in this area and covers modelling, risk management and public disclosure.
+In particular, the opinion notes that deviations between EIOPA's and firms' VA modelling methodologies should be addressed to ensure that the firm's internal model produces an SCR that ensures a level of policyholder protection that is at least as high as if the EIOPA methodology were to be replicated.
 The opinion also encourages national supervisors to balance the internal model requirements with actions that do not give rise to undesirable risk management incentives.
 And finally, the opinion reminds firms who use the VA to include the impact of setting the VA to zero and to provide an explanation of their DVA methodology within their SFCR.